escotoj/React-Portfolio/README.md

 ![React](public/reactportfolio.png)

 GET TO DO
-fix footer
-projects, only list 3 projects. and the other portfolio features them all. make react portfolio more advanced.
+projects, only list 3 projects. make other portfolio features them all. make react portfolio more advanced.